 The bank contributes to the Seeds of Success program, which serves to record, preserve, and safeguard important flora for restoration and conservation science activities within the United States.

-Anyone interested in participating in collection or banking activities may contact the manager of the Seed Bank, Dave Sollenberger.
+Anyone interested in participating in collection or banking activities may contact the Seed Bank Manager, Dave Sollenberger.
 For other inquiries regarding the collection, please contact Pati Vitt, the Roger and Susan Stone Curator of the Seed Bank.